SkylineCommunications/dataminer-docs/connector-help/connector_help/Schneider Electric Generic UPS.md

 ### Receptacles

-This page contains two tables, one which shows the **status of the receptacles**, and another one that can be used to **configure the receptacles**,
+This page contains two tables, one that shows the **status of the receptacles**, and another one that can be used to **configure the receptacles**,

 ### Devices